 Community Consolidated School District 15 seeks to support the personal and academic growth of its students.
-For some students who are both academically talented and intellectually gifted, this support may be provided through separate educational programming in a class that is specially designed to address these students’ needs.
-These students display strong classroom performance and advanced assessment scores at all parts of the school year and from early on.
-Placement in these classes is limited and is governed by the District’s procedures and criteria that are outlined below.
+For students that are academically talented and gifted (ATG), this support may include enrollment into an ATG classroom that is specially designed to address these students’ needs.
+Placement into ATG classrooms is based upon the District’s procedures and criteria as outlined below.

 Academically Talented and Gifted Selection Process

-480 for entrance into any following grade gifted program classrooms.
+- 480 for entrance into any following grade gifted program classrooms and

-Enrollment in the ATG Program is regularly reviewed by the serving school’s team.
+Enrollment in the ATG Program is provisional and is regularly reviewed by the serving school’s team.
 If a student experiences regular, continued performance problems, the school team will convene to discuss how to address the difficulties with the child’s parents.
 Interventions may be put into place.
-If the school’s attempts to support the child do not result in sufficient performance changes for the child, the school team may determine that it is not in the child’s best interest to remain in the ATG Program.
-In this case, the child may be placed in a general education classroom at their home school.
-If the parents disagree with this decision, they may appeal the decision to the gifted program appeals committee.
+If the school’s attempts to support the child does not result in sufficient performance changes for the child, the school team may determine that it is not in the child’s best interest to remain in the ATG Program.

 1At times, the incoming third grade class may not fill all available seats in the gifted program.
 When this occurs, the District may elect to select additional students in order of their combined score (CogAT and MAP percentiles added together) to fill unoccupied classroom seats.